Code-Institute-Submissions/Gavin-1001-Gavin-1001.github.io/README.md

 * [References](#references)

 ## General Introduction
 With the current situtation with people working from home, many are unable to detatch from work stresses and their mental health takes affect.
-The idea behind this webpage? is to bring awareness about meditation for FINSIH
+The idea behind this application is to bring awareness to the benefits of meditation, and provide the user with some beginner exercises to to introduce them to meditation.
+There is also a calender for the user to come join in person for a group meditation class.

 ## User Experience
 The target audience of this project is anyone who has an interest in Meditation or is looking to give Meditation a try.